 The current conventional cropping includes winter wheat, peas and oilseed rape.
 For the 2016 harvest the farm produced 11t per hectare of milling grade, winter wheat, 2.5t per hectare of HEAR rape, 2.48t per hectare of peas, 0.30t per hectare of Ahiflower and 0.10t per hectacre of echium.

-The Estate works closely with the local community and values the longstanding relationship withits tenant farming families, who farm a mix of dairy, arable and fruit.
+The Estate works closely with the local community and values the longstanding relationship with its tenant farming families.
 In keeping with that tradition, the Estate hosted the East Kent Ploughing Match in 2003 and 2011.
 On both occasions this was a huge success, breaking previous attendance records with over 4200 visitors in 2011.
 In 2003 tours highlighted the innovative work of the Estate and were sponsored by Bayer Crop Science.
 In 2011 Lees Court had its own marquee promoting the work of organisations it ‘partners’ including Hollowshore Fisheries, The Kent Wildlife Trust, The Game and Wildlife Conservation Trust, Global Partnerships Forum, Strutt & Parker, The Women’s Food and Farming Union and The National Gamekeepers’ Organisation.

-In 2016, the Estate and Farm hosted the 2016 Medway History Finders Metal Detecting Rally.
+In 2016 and 2017, the Estate and Farm hosted the Medway History Finders Metal Detecting Rally.
 Over 250 detectorists visited over three days, searching over 200ha.

 The Estate regularly hosts tours for a diverse range of organisations and individuals to showcase its work.